-Faculty have discussed ways in which SLOs can be improved.
+Faculty have discussed ways in which student learning can be improved.
 One of the more successful strategies for this has been the receipt of curriculum development and academic innovation funds to increase the proportion of active learning and locally based lab activities in our courses.
 We will continue to apply for such funds.

-We know from student discussions that students who engage in research (independent or directed) are more engaged in biology.
-In response to this, David Tallmon proposed, developed and organized a freshman course (BIOL S108: Ecology of Southeast Alaska: Experiential Learning) in which students gain skills in time management, note taking, reading primary literature, and will be introduced to all Biology faculty and their research projects.
-This was delivered for the time to students in Fall 2019 and has consistently received positive feedback from the students.
+We also know from student discussions that students who engage in research (independent or directed) are more engaged in biology.
+In response to this, David Tallmon proposed, developed and organized a freshman course (BIOL S108: Ecology of Southeast Alaska: Experiential Learning) in which students gain skills in time management, note taking, reading primary literature, and are introduced to all Biology faculty and their research projects.
+This was delivered for the time to students in Fall 2019 and has consistently earned high enrollment and positive feedback from the students.
 All Biology faculty have participated in this course by leading weekend research activities, finding it overall to be a positive experience with freshmen in field and laboratory settings.
 This experience helps to 'break the ice' for students meeting and working with faculty, and our hope is that they become more engaged in faculty research projects as a result.
-Importantly, our data so far indicate that this course has positively impacted student success and retention in our programs.
-From 2018 to 2020, 100% of students who took both BIOL S108 and BIOL S115 passed BIOL S115 and were still enrolled at UAS the following semester.
-Typically, only about 75% of students pass BIOL S115 and are retained to the next semester.